 Owners who disagree with their assessment should personally discuss it with the Assessor's Office.
 If an error was made, or if there is evidence that the assessment is more than the actual fair market value of property, the Assessor's Office will review the facts and may make appropriate adjustments.
 The best evidence of value is a recent sale of the property or sales of comparable properties.

 After talking with the Assessor's Office, owners who still feel that the value of property is overstated may file formal written objections to the Board of Review (BOR).
 Objections must be submitted to the City Clerk on forms that are available in the City Clerk's Office or on-line.

-Formal objections may proceed to a formal hearing before the Board of Review and are typically held after the second Monday in May.
-Similar to a court, the BOR has the responsibility for resolving differences of opinion of valuation.
+Formal objections may proceed to a formal hearing before the Board of Review.
+Similar to a court, the Board of Review has the responsibility for resolving differences of opinion of valuation.
 The Board hears oral testimony and evidence presented by the property owner and the Assessor's staff.
 After hearing the evidence, the Board may lower, raise, or sustain the assessment.

 For additional information on appeals procedures, please view the Property Assessment Appeal Guide for Wisconsin Real Property Owners.

 For more information, please email the Assessor's Office or call (414) 479-8969.